s-gregorini003/azure-iot-arduino-nano-33-iot/README.md

-# azure-iot-arduino-nano-33-iot
+# Send Large JSON Data to IoT Hub Using MQTT

-Example code to send large JSON data from Arduino Nano 33 IoT to Azure IoT Hub
+This project is to demonstrate how to send JSON documents larger than 256 Bytes from an Arduino Nano 33 IoT board to Azure IoT Hub.